Mario Balotelli celebrates bicycle kick goal for Marseille against Saint-Etienne on Instagram | Goal.com

 Balotelli celebrates bicycle kick goal for Marseille against Saint-Etienne on Instagram

-Mario Baloetelli opened the scoring for Marseille in their clash against Saint-Etienne and celebrated in unique style with the use of Instagram.
+Mario Balotelli opened the scoring for Marseille in their clash against Saint-Etienne and celebrated in unique style with the use of Instagram.

 It took just 12 minutes for the striker to find the back of the net, scoring his fourth goal for the club since his switch from Nice in January with a superb bicycle kick.